DonnyZhao/feature-engineering-with-feast-airflow-dbt/README.md

 - The <b>feature services</b> are defined in feature_services.py.
 A feature service is a combination of feature views that have the same entity.
 ML Models will read from a feature service.
 This additional layer in Feast's architecture allows feature views to be reusable in multiple feature services.

-11. Navigate to the /feature_store folder and run the following command to spin up our feature store:
+11. Ensure the docker daemon on your machine is running.
+Navigate to the /feature_store folder in terminal and run the following command to spin up our feature store:
     `docker-compose -f docker-compose-feast.yml up --detach`
     - This will spin up a Redis server to act as our online store as well as a Postgres server to act as the a central catalog of all the feature definitions and their related metadata.

 12. Once the services have spun up, cd to the feature_repo folder and run the following command to create or feature store:
     `feast apply`
-    - This will scan all of the python files for the feature we've defined and deploy all the infrastructure needed in your offline feature store (Snowflake).
+    - This will scan all of the python files for the features we've defined, store metadata in our Postgres registry, and deploy all the infrastructure needed in your offline feature store (Snowflake).

 #### Orchestrating with Airflow